-- (1) This section applies if- - (a) a court has made an order transferring a child protection order or proceeding to a participating State; and - (b) the time, if any, for an appeal against the court's order has expired; and - (c) the court's order is not subject to a stay. - (2) The registrar of the court must give the court file for the child protection order or proceeding to the registrar of the Childrens Court of the participating State.
+- (a) a court has made an order transferring a child protection order or proceeding to a participating State; and - (b) the time, if any, for an appeal against the court's order has expired; and - (c) the court's order is not subject to a stay.

+(2) The registrar of the court must give the court file for the child protection order or proceeding to the registrar of the Childrens Court of the participating State.